thin-edge/thin-edge.io/docs/src/references/tedge-log-management.md

             Print version information

 The thin-edge `CONFIG_DIR` is used:
-  * to find where to connect the MQTT bus: `tedge config get mqtt.bind.address` and `tedge config get mqtt.bind.port`
+  * to find the `tedge.toml` where the following configs are defined:
-  * to find where to publish/subscribe: `tedge config get root.topic` and `tedge config get device.topic`
+     ** `mqtt.bind.address` and `mqtt.bind.port`: to connect to the tedge MQTT broker ** `root.topic` and `device.topic`: for the MQTT topics to publish to and subscribe from
-  * to store tedge-log-plugin.toml: the configuration file that specifies which logs to be retrieved
+  * to find/store the `tedge-log-plugin.toml`: the configuration file that specifies which logs to be retrieved
 ```

 ## Logging